owlmafia/capi-teal/readme.md

 1) Funds asset: An ASA specified when creating the DAO in which the funds will be managed.
 Expected to be a stable coin normally.
 2) DAO shares: An ASA that represents DAO shares, locking shares entitles investors to a proportional share of the DAO's income (more exactly a share of a funds % dedicated to investors, defined by the DAO owner).
-3) \$CAPI: Works similarly to the DAO shares, but for the whole platform: locking \$CAPI entitles the holders to a % of the platform's fees.

 # DAO contracts